 - Costs related to tobacco or tobacco products

 - Hospitality costs that are of personal nature and not related to the active conduct of official CSU business will not be paid for or reimbursed.
-Examples include, but are not limited to, employee birthdays, weddings, anniversaries, and baby showers.
-(Memorial services, celebrations of retirement, and farewell gatherings for employees separating with at least 5 years of service are permissible.) (per ICSUAM Section 1301.00)
+Examples include, but are not limited to, flowers as an expression of sympathy, employee birthdays, weddings, anniversaries, and baby showers.
+(Farewell gatherings for employees separating with at least 5 years of service are permissible.) (per ICSUAM Section 1301.00)

 Exceptions to the Hospitality Policy